-Saving the UK an estimated £132 billion per year, unpaid carers make an immense contribution to society.
-However, many people don't realise that they could receive financial support in the form of Carer's Allowance.
+Saving the UK economy an estimated £162 billion per year (in England and Wales alone), unpaid carers make an immense contribution to society.
+However, many people don't realise that they could receive some financial help in the form of Carer's Allowance.

-If you are looking after someone for 35 hours a week or more, you may be eligible to receive a weekly allowance of £69.70 per week.
-For more details on the eligibility criteria and claims process, download our factsheet.
+If you are looking after someone for 35 hours a week or more, you may be eligible to receive a weekly allowance of £81.90 per week.
+For more details on the eligibility criteria and claims process, see our factsheet.

-Here are some of the key tips we share with carers through our Helpline, who are applying for Carer's Allowance for the first time.
+Here are some of the key tips we have shared with carers through our Helpline, who are applying for Carer's Allowance for the first time.